analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

 content.
-It is useful when working with images aligned/`float <https://developer.mozilla.org/en-US/docs/Web/CSS/float>`__ left/right and wants to ensure the next section does not also gets "squashed".
+It is useful when working with images aligned/`float <https://developer.mozilla.org/en-US/docs/Web/CSS/float>`__ left/right and wants to ensure the next section does not also get "squashed".

 .. code:: rst